Shuvo-BBHH/Fb-Report/README.md

 # Fb-Report
-This is pythoon project fro auto reporting facebook terget acount in python....Un can use unlimited amount of ids cookis for repotting
+This is pythoon project fro auto reporting facebook terget acount in python....U can use unlimited amount of ids cookis for repotting

 # PROGRAMMED BY MAHDI